KnapsackPro/knapsack_pro-ruby/README.md

 * `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=false` (default)

   By default, the fixed queue split is off.
 It means when you will run tests for the same commit hash and a total number of nodes and for the same branch, and the CI build ID is different with second tests run then the queue will be generated dynamically and CI nodes will fetch from Knapsack Pro API the test files in a dynamic way.
-This is default because it gives the most optimal test suite split for the whole test build across all CI nodes.
+This is default because it gives the optimal test suite split for the whole test build across all CI nodes.

 * `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`